Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 Included with Civic Leader registration

-This year’s Civic Leaders Forum will feature a dynamic panel discussion with local officials from our host state of Oklahoma, speaking about core issues challenging civic leaders: Where does Main Street fit as a piece of our community’s economic development strategy?
+The Civic Leaders Forum is an annual gathering of local officials committed to supporting Main Street.
+This year’s forum will feature a dynamic panel discussion with local officials from our host state of Oklahoma, who will discuss core issues challenging civic leaders through the lens of fostering durable Main Streets: Where does Main Street fit as a piece of our community’s economic development strategy?
 How can I effectively support and advocate for our Main Street program?
-Hear how partnerships, structures, and policies build durable Main Streets and help local communities grow.
+Learn how Oklahoma’s civic leaders are addressing these questions and hear how partnerships and policy build durable Main Streets.

-Note: This session is an invite-only event for attendees registered at the Civic Leader rate; RSVP during registration is strongly recommended.
+Note: This session is an invite-only event for attendees registered at the Civic Leader rate; RSVP during registration is required.
 Seating will be allocated on a first-come, first-reserved basis.

 Photo by BeauMonde Originals